 University operating expenses and student charges are planned on an annual basis.
 The refund schedule has been established in recognition of both the University's advance commitment to operating expenses and a spirit of fairness for students who find it necessary to discontinue use of University services.
 The tuition refund policies for medical/mental health withdrawal, dismissal, and suspension are the same as those for voluntary withdrawal.
-Consideration for a refund of tuition requires written notice from the student to the GSEP Student Services Office or the Office of Student Information and Services in Malibu of the student's intention to drop a course or withdraw from the University.
-The date this notice is received by the GSEP Student Services Office or the Office of Student Information and Services in Malibu is the effective date for determining the refund amount according to the schedule below.
+Consideration for a refund of tuition requires written notice from the student to the Student Services Office or the Office of the Registrar of the student's intention to drop a course or withdraw from the University.
+The date this notice is received by the Student Services Office or the Office of the Registrar is the effective date for determining the refund amount according to the schedule below.